shinbyh/python-mysqldb-reconnect/README.md

 # python-mysqldb-reconnect
-A minimal MySQL database management with auto-reconnection after session timeout
+A minimal MySQL database management with auto-reconnection after session timeout.

+Because MySQL shuts down a connection after a certain timeout, a long-running Python code with a mysql connection must be renewed.
+I create a wrapper class for pymysql which automatically re-connects to the mysql database when an exception occurs due to timeout (e.g. an error message with "MySQL has gone away").

 ## Prerequisites
 * Python 2.X or 3.X